litecoinII-dev/privacypolicy/privacypolicy.md

 #

-> Note: LC2 BlueWallet is open-source and based on the BlueWallet project.
+> Note: LC2 ProWallet is open-source and based on the BlueWallet project.
 You can view the source code at their [GitHub link](https://github.com/BlueWallet/BlueWallet).